 In order to engage your employees and create an outstanding employee experience, understanding generational communication preferences is essential.
 How do you find out what each employee or each generation’s preferences are?
 Why not survey employees and ask them what their communication preferences are?
 Is it text message, in-portal messages, email?

 Another effective way of finding out your employees’ communication preferences is to A/B test using different channels, and then measure the engagement and open rates.
-Benify’s cloud-based portal – accessible via desktop or an app on your smartphone or tablet - helps you engage every employee by communicating the right message through the right channel.
+Benify’s market-leading benefits and total rewards platform – accessible via desktop or an app - helps you engage every employee by communicating the right message through the right channel.

 Targeted communication allows you to adapt your content to a specific audience.
 The message is sent only to the targeted recipients.
 With the help of different filters, your email, push notification, or message can, for example, be sent to everyone with access to a particular benefit, everyone in a specific age category, or everyone who works within a particular region.